 About the swim

-All swimmers must complete registration at Malabar on 18 February 2018.
-Registration will open from 7.00am.
+Late registrations will be available on the day from 7.00am.
 Registration will close at 8.30 am for the 1km Swim and at 9.30 am for the 2.5km Swim.
-Entrants will be issued swim caps, race numbers and timing chips - which must be worn during the swim
+Entrants will be issued with a race kit - swim caps, race numbers and timing chips - which must be worn during the swim.

 The Murray Rose Malabar Magic Ocean Swim course offers a choice of a 1km swim or a 2.5km swim, or a combination entry in both swims.
 The start and finish is on Malabar Beach.
 Marker buoys are positioned to indicate the course for each swim.